 After Your Migration

-After your Wix to WordPress migration, you will most likely need to further update your new site.
-Especially if you’re just starting to use WordPress.
+After your Wix to WordPress migration, you will most likely need to update your new site further, especially if you’re just starting to use WordPress.
 Here are a few recommendations and good places to start.

 It’s always important to choose a secure WordPress host that offers additional features to protect your site.
-But even then, there are some best practices to further harden your site.
+But even then, there are some best practices to harden your site further.
 Things such as changing your login URL, choosing a strong password, or even implementing a WAF solution such as Cloudflare and Sucuri can make a big difference.
 Check out this complete guide on WordPress security.

 WordPress is great for SEO right out of the box.
-In fact, that’s one reason people really love it!
-However, just like with any platform, there are of course things you will want to do to help your site rank better.
+That’s one reason people love it!
+However, just like with any platform, there are, of course, things you will want to do to help your site rank better.

 - Choose a recommended SEO plugin.

 - Create a sitemap file and submit it to Google and Bing.